jodros/config.sile/README.md

 ## Installing

-Just run `luarocks install --server=https://luarocks.org/dev config.sile`, or clone this repository and then run `luarocks --local make`.
+Just clone this repository and then run `luarocks --local make`.
 LuaRocks will automatically install the dependencies if you don't have them yet...